kungfusheep/i/README.md

 It takes a couple of ideas from other journaling systems and mixes them with git, to enable easy distribution of the journal between different systems.

+It provides some easy ways of presenting the data along with integration with the GPT API to perform analyis of specific time windows in your journal.

 ## install

 Requires `git`